gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 # GitLab Prometheus

 >**Notes:**
-- Prometheus and the node exporter are bundled in the Omnibus GitLab package since GitLab 8.16.
+- Prometheus and the various exporters listed in this page are bundled in the Omnibus GitLab package.
+Check each exporter's documentation for the timeline they got added.
 For installations from source you will have to install them yourself.
 Over subsequent releases additional GitLab metrics will be captured.
 - Prometheus services are off by default but will be on starting with GitLab 9.0.